3 Ways To Keep Spring Allergies at Bay

 But it’s not just floors and furniture that one should clean regularly.
 They should also clean their air ducts on occasion.
 The spring is an excellent time to do this.
 Those homeowners who don’t clean their air ducts are more likely to suffer from poor indoor air quality and allergies.

-The last tip on this least is the most common-sense and also the most often forgotten about.
+This tip is the most common-sense and also the most often forgotten about.
 Life gets in the way of little things like changing the air filters when they clog, but it’s very important.
 It’s amazing the difference in air quality homeowners experience when they change their filters a minimum of once every three months.
-Those homes with dogs or cats should replace filters more often, at least every two months.
+If you have dogs or cats, you should replace filters more often, at least every two months.

 It’s also a good idea to ensure that the home has the best filters for the system.
 The wrong filters can cause damage to the HVAC system by making it work too hard.
 They can also allow more allergens inside the home.
 It’s best to talk to a professional HVAC tech to get the right filters and schedule important spring AC maintenance.